 Sanofi has pledged to help improve the care, the health and the lives of people affected by a rare disease for nearly 40 years.
 Even when a therapy has been proven to work, Sanofi continues to find ways to do more to advance patient care and improve quality of life.
 Its approach is simple and rooted in perseverance–one family at a time.

 Each person living with a rare disease has a different experience and, sometimes, drastically different needs.
 Symptoms and complications can be difficult and even life-threatening with few, if any, treatment options available.

-“Historically, Sanofi has been a trailblazer in providing treatments for people with rare diseases, but it is far too early to declare victory in the fight against these disorders.
-For us, this battle is both a marathon and a sprint,” said John Reed, Executive Vice President, Global Head of Research & Development at Sanofi.
+“Historically, we’ve been trailblazers in providing treatments for people with rare diseases, but there’s more work to be done.
+For us, this is both a marathon and a sprint,” said John Reed, Executive Vice President, Global Head of Research & Development at Sanofi.
 “We must focus on developing the next generation of potential treatments while we concurrently investigate therapies for rare diseases where treatment options do not currently exist.
 Patients inspire us to persevere in our efforts.”